alanacg/cymplEO-umd/README.md

 ### Part (b) - Convert EO data into model-compatible features

 The model will generate 1 yield prediction based on each year and unique administrative region, in this case we rely on county-level (KE Admin 1), that all data is available for.
 As the highest resolution of data for a feature is daily, we need to find the best way to describe each spread with 1 or more aggregation metrics.
 This example creates a feature for monthly averages of each variable.
 Percentiles may also be effective.

+## Step 3: Run ML Models
+<a href="agroml_tv_run2xgb">agroml_tv_run2xgb</a>
+This file is a script that can be used to run the models defined in machinelearns6.py.
+Inputs by model:
+RFR: (test, xy, t)
+   test: dataframe with X and y testing set, can be produced by set_maker, but is acceptable as long as indices match arrays in xy
+   xy: dictionary produced by set_maker, or dictionary that contains numpy arrays of an X training set, y training set, X testing set, and y testing       set
+   * model inputs must have no missing values
+   t: n_estimators (hyperparameter, integer)
+MERF: (train, test, xy,t)
+XGB: (train, test, xy, t)
+   t: num_parallel_tree (hyperparameter, integer)